Addiction Recovery with Integrative Psychiatry

 A Functional Medicine Approach to Substance Use & Behavioral Addictions

-At BalanSoul, we approach addiction with compassion and science.
 We blend nutritional psychiatry, targeted functional testing, trauma-aware counselling, nervous system repair, and personalised supplementation to support genuine, lasting recovery — not just temporary coping.

-help your brain feel safe again, so your body no longer needs the very things that hurt it.
+Help your brain feel safe again, so your body no longer needs the very things that hurt it.

 What Is Addiction, Really?